seldonian-toolkit/Engine/docs/source/overview.rst

 In this overview, we will go over what is in the :code:`spec` object and how to create it.
 We will also cover what :code:`SA.run()` actually does.

-At the broadest scope, SAs consist of three parts: the interface, candidate selection, and the safety test.
-Below are the main components of the API that you will interact with within each of these parts.

-**Note**: The Engine supports supervised learning and reinforcement learning Seldonian algorithms.
+**Note**: The Engine supports supervised learning and reinforcement learning (RL) Seldonian algorithms.
 Where we could, we unified the code to work for both `regimes <https://seldonian.cs.umass.edu/Tutorials/glossary/#regime>`_.
 However, you may notice a pattern in the API where there is a regime-independent base class from which two child classes inherit, one for each of the two regimes.

 Interface
 ---------
-The interface is a general concept for how the user provides inputs to the SA (for a full  conceptual description, see `the Seldonian Toolkit Overview <https://seldonian.cs.umass.edu/overview/#framework>`_).
+The interface is a general concept for how the user provides inputs to the SA.
+For a full  conceptual description, see `the Seldonian Toolkit Overview <https://seldonian.cs.umass.edu/overview/#framework>`_.
 In the interface, the user provides (at minimum):

 - the data
 - the metadata